Confederation period: Britain

 William Petty, 2nd Earl of Shelburne, served as Prime Minister during the negotiations that led to the Treaty of Paris.
 Shelburne favored peaceful relations and increased trade with the U.S., but his government fell in 1783, and his successors were less intent on amicable relations with the United States.
 Many British leaders hoped that the U.S. would ultimately collapse due to its lack of cohesion, at which point Britain could re-establish hegemony over North America.
 In western territories—chiefly in present-day Wisconsin and Michigan—the British retained control of several forts and continued to cultivate alliances with Native Americans.
-These policies impeded U.S. settlement and allowed Britain to extract profits from the lucrative fur trade.
-The British justified their continued occupation of the forts on the basis that the Americans had blocked the collection of pre-war debts owed to British citizens, which a subsequent investigation by Jay confirmed.
-As there was little the powerless Congress could do to coerce the states into action, the British retained their justification for the occupation of the forts until the matter was settled by the Jay Treaty in 1795.
+These policies impeded U.S. settlement and allowed Britain to maintain control over the lucrative North American fur trade.
+The British justified their continued occupation of the forts on the basis that the Americans had blocked the collection of pre-war debts owed to British subjects, which a subsequent investigation by Jay confirmed.
+As there was little the powerless Congress could do to coerce the states into resolving the debt issue, the British retained their justification for the occupation of the forts until the matter was settled by the Jay Treaty in 1795.

 Jay emphasized the need for expanded international trade, specifically with Great Britain, which conducted by far the most international trade.
 However, Britain continued to pursue mercantilist economic policies, excluded the U.S. from trading with its Caribbean colonies, and flooded the U.S. with manufactured goods.
 U.S. merchants responded by opening up an entirely new market in China.
 Americans eagerly purchased tea, silks, spices, and chinaware, while the Chinese were eager for American ginseng and furs.